alexk99/the_router/ipv6/ipv6_bgp_lab.md

 # IPV6 Lab #4.
 BGP.

-lab#4 test network consists of linux router C4 running linux and FRR, the_router and the host C5.
+lab#4 test network consists of a router C4 running linux and FRR, the_router and a host C5.

 Host C5 is directly connected to router C4 and injects ipv6 full table into C4 using perl script bgp_simple.pl.
 C4 is connected to H5 TheRouter